What to do if you've missed a CIS deadline

 After dealing with the immediate penalty, take steps to avoid future problems:

-However, this is not guaranteed.
-Check your CIS status and ensure you understand whether you need to start filing monthly returns again.
+HMRC has stated penalties will only be issued where contractors have neither submitted an inactivity request nor filed a return.
+Check your CIS status and make sure you understand whether you need to start filing monthly returns again.